The Hidden Cost of “Value Engineering”

 – Increases safety risk and liability

-– Saps maintenance budgets
+– Drains maintenance budgets

-– Creates unnecessary environmental waste
+– Creates unnecessary waste

 The industry is pushing back